 Ok, so maybe you do already have the feature the angry guy that gave you a scathing 1-star review really wants.
 Or maybe a user has requested a feature that will never work in your app for some very justified reason.
 Resist the urge to argue, and send polite, helpful Google Play review responses.

-We hope you’ve found these best practices helpful!
+We hope you’ve found these best practices for Google Play review responses helpful!
 Got any other golden rules for managing Google Play review responses?
 I’d love to hear them via email to email@example.com or on twitter @clairesayshi.
 Thanks for reading, and don’t forget to hit share if you found this guide helpful!